 Patients with, or suspected to have COVID-19, should be referred to a hospital or other facility that can treat the patient using the appropriate precautions.

 Staff should be asked for signs of symptoms of respiratory illness daily and have their temperature checked.
+Staff will be given a surgical mask after their temperature has been taken and they are found afebrile.
+They should wear their mask at all times in the clinic unless they are at least six feet from any other staff members.
 Staff arriving between 7 and 7:15 should enter the building through the east entrance located beside the hygiene office.
 Any staff arriving after 7:15 am should contact the dental site manager to arrange to have their temperature taken before reporting to their work station.
 If an employee has a fever they will be asked to return to their car and contact their supervisor.

 Contact Patients Prior to Emergency Dental Treatment